dairabel92/spruce/README.md

     --incomplete-matrix
 ```

 For population genomic analyses, edge trimming is recommended, but internal trimming should be avoided.

 UCE alignments can be generated from:
 - Targeted UCE sequence capture data (e.g., biological samples enriched with UCE probes);
 - Whole-genome assemblies (e.g., WGS data where UCE loci are extracted *in silico*).

-PHYLUCE provides preprocessing tools and comprehensive tutorials for both workflows.
-For details on how to extract and align UCE loci from raw reads or genome assemblies, see the PHYLUCE tutorials: https://phyluce.readthedocs.io/en/latest/tutorials/index.html
+For details on how to extract and align UCE loci from raw reads or genome assemblies, see the [PHYLUCE tutorials](https://phyluce.readthedocs.io/en/latest/tutorials/index.html).

 ## Usage